 - All corrosion protection equipment shall remain in operation in accordance with this rule.

 The owner or operator of a facility or tank which is to be closed shall notify the Department and the local fire department having jurisdiction.
-This notice shall be in writing and received by the Department at least thirty (30) days prior to closure.
+This notice shall be in writing and received by the Department before beginning closure procedures.